GrammaTech/gtirb/README.md

-Packages currently existing for easily installing GTIRB (and attendant tooling including the [ddisasm][] disassembler and [gtirb-pprinter][] pretty printer) on Windows, Ubuntu, and Arch Linux.
+Packages currently existing for easily installing GTIRB (and attendant tooling including the [ddisasm][] disassembler and [gtirb-pprinter][] pretty printer) on Windows, and Ubuntu 20.
 See below for instructions.
 Additionally, a public Docker image exists at [grammatech/ddisasm][] with all of these tools installed.
 GTIRB is versioned with Major.Minor.Patch versioning where Major version increments will require significant source changes but should be very rare, Minor version increments may require small source changes, and Patch version increments shouldn't break any downstream builds.
 We do not yet provide ABI compatibility across any version changes.

 [ddisasm]: https://github.com/GrammaTech/ddisasm